awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 + Create an Automation document and embed the role in the document\. \(The easiest way to do this is to customize the AWS\-RestartEC2Instance document and embed the role in the document instead of assigning an Automation service role \[or *assume* role\]\)\.
 + Modify IAM permissions for User1 and allow the user permission to run the document\.

-For an example of how to delegate access to an Automation workflow, see [QuickStart \#3: Use Delegated Administration to Enhance Automation Security](automation-quickstart-delegated.md)\.
+For an example of how to delegate access to an Automation workflow, see [Running an Automation by Using Delegated Administration](automation-walk-security-delegated.md)\.

 **Share best practices**
 Automation lets you share best practices with rest of your organization\.